© 2010 Fix Your Mix. All rights reserved.

 Yamaha NS-10s (Producer Speak)

-Posted by Phil Hill On April - 16 - 2009COMMENT ON THIS POST
+Posted by Fix Your Mix On April - 16 - 2009COMMENT ON THIS POST

 NS-10In 1978 the Yamaha NS-10 first hit the home audio market.
 The speakers were originally designed for the consumer rather than the professional sphere.
 The only problem was that the speakers sounded terrible and no one wanted them for that purpose.
 They were often described as overly bright and harsh and the frequency response was abysmal in the low end (criticisms which are founded and still exist to this day).
 However, despite its audiophilic shortcomings, Fate found other uses for this Little-Speaker-That-Couldn’t.